 We are 100% committed to providing a safe and healthy environment for all SID attendees, exhibitors, partners, and administrative team.
 We are in the process of putting rigorous plans in place for the 2022 Annual Meeting and our return to an in-person conference.
 Our plan is designed to create the best experience possible…one where you can safely and effectively learn great science.
 We hope that the information below answers questions that you may have.
 Below, please find our policies for how we are adapting to the ongoing COVID-19 pandemic.

-To enable in-person events to take place with lower risk to participants, effective immediately and until further notice, the SID is requiring proof of COVID-19 vaccination for admittance to ALL SID in-person meetings and events.
+To enable in-person events to take place with lower risk to participants, effective immediately and until further notice, the SID is requiring proof of full COVID-19 vaccination (plus booster) for admittance to ALL SID in-person meetings and events.
+Click this link to see a list of approved vaccines.

 The SID is working on the details that will enable those attending the in-person meeting to submit proof of COVID-19 vaccination during the on-site registration/check-in process.
 The structure of that protocol will be communicated as soon as possible.